-I, , do hereby acknowledge receipt of the MSSW program manual, and certify that I understand the guidelines and policies contained in this document and agree to abide by them.
-I understand that there may be consequences imposed by the Graduate School, the College of Education & Social Sciences, the Department of Psychology, Sociology & Social Work, or the MSSW Program for any violation or noncompliance relating to the policies contained within this document.
+I, , do hereby acknowledge receipt of the MSSW Program Manual, and acknowledge my understanding of the guidelines and policies outlined in this document.
+I commit to adhering to these policies and agree to accept any consequences that may arise from any violation or noncompliance with the guidelines set forth by the Graduate School, the Terry B. Rogers College of Education & Social Sciences, the Department of Psychology,

+Sociology & Social Work, or the MSSW Program.